 A flat, purple-colored bruise, such as a black eye, is called an ecchymosis.
 A swollen, painful, raised lump is called a hematoma.
 Hematomas form when clotted blood develops as a lump under your skin.
 An example of a hematoma is the proverbial goose egg on your head.

 At the first sign of a bruise, put a bag of frozen veggies or an ice pack wrapped in a towel on the injured area.
 Leave it there for 15 to 20 minutes, remove it for about 30 minutes and then put it back on.
 Try to do this for a day or two, several times per day.

 Rest the injured limb and raise it above your heart.
 For example, if you bumped your calf, prop up your leg to keep blood from pooling.
 This will help reduce swelling and keep the bruise from spreading.

 After the first two or three days, apply a heating pad or warm cloth to the bruise.
 You can take ibuprofen or acetaminophen if necessary.
-According to Dr. Bradley, heat helps boost circulation and increase blood flow and will help to clear away the trapped blood after the bruise has already formed.
+According to Dr. Robbins, heat helps boost circulation and increase blood flow and will help to clear away the trapped blood after the bruise has already formed.